jennraeross/dnd-homebrew/druidCircles/tradition.md

 _6th-level Circle of Tradition feature_

 You may cast a spell with the ritual tag from your known spells without expending a spell slot, using its normal casting time.
-You may use this ability a number of times equal to your proficiency bonus and regain all uses upon completion of a long rest.
+You may use this ability a number of times equal to your Wisdom modifier and regain all uses upon completion of a long rest.

 ### Improvised Ritual